ShindePratikshaP/my_first_repo/readme.md

 ## How to join our academy
 1. visit our website.
-2. If you want to know more details about course then click on the ' Bharatanatyam.jpeg ' or 'Ballet.jpeg'
+2. If you want to know more details about course then click on the `Bharatanatyam.jpeg` or `Ballet.jpeg`
-3. For join our classes click on the 'Call Us' button
+3. For join our classes click on the `Call Us` button

 ## Home Page